CN-TU/ntarc-spec/docs/preprocessing.rst

 flow_aggregations (*optional*)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 (*array* of *objects*) *flow_aggregation* can contain several *flow_aggregation-objects*.
 A *flow_aggregation-object* is defined when analysis in the paper are conducted on aggregation of features or flows, i.e., analysis tools usually describe networks as a whole.
 Use this if you have a feature-vector for each set of flows.
+When no *flow_aggregation-object* exists in the paper, write ``"none"``.
 A *flow_aggregation-object* is composed of several fields:

 selection (*optional*)
 ----------------------